Instructions for etching titanium with Titan-Etch

 (crystals) do not mix homogeneously, resulting in an ineffective solution if only part of the Titan-etch crystals are used.

 Please note: the following instructions are based on the use of 250g Titan-Etch.
-For the 500g bottles of Titan-Etch simply double the amounts of distilled water and Titan-Etch listed below.
+For the 500g pouches/jars of Titan-Etch simply double the amounts of distilled water and Titan-Etch listed below.

 - Storage: When you are ready to etch, take out as much etchant as you require for the job.
 The rest of the etchant can be stored for later usage.
 The etchant has a shelf life of at least 1 year.